brianosoro/PinFailed/README.md

 # 2. What is PinFailed
-Get all failed PIN unlock attempts on your Android Phone.
+Get all failed PIN unlock attempts on your Android Device.

 ## Prerequisites (Not required as such)